Defense chief: US troops leaving Syria to go to western Iraq

 His comments were the first to specifically lay out where American troops will go as they leave Syria and what the counter-IS fight could look like.
 Esper said he has spoken to his Iraqi counterpart about the plan to shift the more than 700 troops leaving Syria into western Iraq.

+The developments made clear that one of President Donald Trump's rationales for withdrawing troops from Syria was not going to come to pass any time soon.
+"It's time to bring our soldiers back home," he said Wednesday.
+But they are not coming home.

-As he left Washington Saturday, U.S. military troops were continuing to pull out of northern Syria in the wake of Turkey's invasion into the border region.
+As Esper left Washington on Saturday, U.S. troops were continuing to pull out of northern Syria after Turkey's invasion into the border region.
 Reports of sporadic clashes continued between Turkish-backed fighters and the U.S.-allied Syria Kurdish forces despite a five-day cease-fire agreement hammered out on Friday between U.S. and Turkish leaders.

 Trump ordered the bulk of the approximately 1,000 U.S. troops in Syria to withdraw after Turkish President Recep Tayyip Erdogan made it clear in a phone call that his forces were about to invade Syria to push back Kurdish forces that Turkey considers terrorists.